MrPowers/mungingdata/docs/apache-spark/week-end-start-dayofweek-next-day.md

   - "apache-spark"
 ---

+# Calculating Week Start and Week End Dates with Spark

 You can use native Spark functions to compute the beginning and end dates for a week, but the code isn't intuitive.

 This blog post demonstrates how to wrap the complex code in simple functions, so your code is readable.